Award-Winning Architecture Portfolio Layouts for Inspiration

 2. Don’t be afraid of white space

 White space is your best friend when it comes to creating an architecture portfolio.
-Your best imagery can only shine through your portfolio if it has room to breath.
+Your best imagery can only shine through your portfolio if it has room to breathe.
 Don’t be shy to use a whole frame for your most important image.
 This will allow your audience to really appreciate your work.

 3. Say no to clutter